Topics

 Acute Kidney Injury (AKI)

-While on your nephrology rotation, you will see many consults for acute kidney injury (AKI).
+During your nephrology rotation, you will encounter numerous consultations for acute kidney injury (AKI).
 In many cases, the reason for AKI is quite clear, although you will also see plenty of AKI cases with more occult causes that require in-depth investigation.

 Dialysis

-While on your nephrology rotation, you will see many consults for in-patient dialysis.
+While on your nephrology rotation, you will see numerous consultations for inpatient dialysis.
 You will also see the term RRT for “renal replacement therapy."

 Diuretics & Cardiorenal Syndrome

-Cardiorenal syndrome describes a spectrum of conditions in which dysfunction of the heart or kidneys causes the other organ to also fail, leading to a cascading state of multiorgan failure and volume overload.
+Cardiorenal syndrome describes a spectrum of conditions where dysfunction of the heart or kidneys causes failure in the other organ, leading to a cascading state of multiorgan failure and volume overload.

 Hepatorenal Syndrome (HRS)